 Throughout the internship year, it is the student’s responsibility to monitor their progress on their portfolio and seek out needed opportunities to complete the portfolio requirements.
-The completion of the portfolio will assist students in applying for the Nationally Certified School Psychologist (NCSP) credential immediately upon graduation.

 Below is a list of each NASP Domain and the required and recommended activities that align with each domain.
 Students must submit a minimum of one artifact from each domain that was completed during the internship year at the completion of the internship experience.
 Specific activities and artifacts that are required during internship are listed below.
 Rubrics that will be utilized to evaluate the quality of artifacts in highlighting the intern’s competency and skills will be discussed during PSYC 6305: School Psychology Internship.